GiggInnovations/gigg-knowledge-base/gpt_public_submissions.md

 # Public Submissions

 Public Submissions allow anyone to contribute posts without using social media, through a customizable form that can be embedded on a website.
+Takes place in Gigg.

 ## Key Features